-- List these under Fixed Costs (i.e., costs that don't vary with the number of attendees) and Variable Costs (i.e., those which vary based on attendance numbers or other factors). - For Variable Costs, indicate how they change based on attendance numbers above and below the breakeven point (e.g. if break-even is 120 people, how will the costs change at 90 or 150 bookings). - The costs do not have to be broken down into every category noted below; they are just to help as reminders for possible cost areas. - Divide by your projected number to calculate the cost per person. - Note any assumptions you have made. (e.g. have you based your projected numbers on similarly sized events run locally in the recent past?)
+- List these under Fixed Costs (i.e., costs that don't vary with the number of attendees) and Variable Costs (i.e., those which vary based on attendance numbers or other factors). - For Variable Costs, indicate how they change based on attendance numbers above and below the breakeven point (e.g. if break-even is 120 people, how will the costs change at 90 or 150 bookings). - The costs do not have to be broken down into every category noted below; they are just to help as reminders for possible cost areas. - Calculate the cost per person, by dividing the projected attendee number into the cost - Note any assumptions you have made. (e.g. have you based your projected numbers on similarly sized events run locally in the recent past?)

-Site Costs
+Potential Site Costs

-- Deposits/Bonds - Site hire: list all facilities, including grounds - Amenities rentals/purchases: e.g. portaloos, gas - Equipment hire: e.g. tables, chairs, platters, spit roaster, candles - Services: e.g. cleaning - Marquee/tents: deposit/costs - Accommodation: e.g. bunkrooms, camping spaces
+- Deposits/Bonds - Site hire: list all facilities, including grounds - Amenities rentals/purchases: e.g. portaloos, gas - Equipment hire: e.g. tables, chairs, platters, spit roaster, candles - · Services: e.g. cleaning - Marquee/tents: deposit/costs - · Accommodation: e.g. bunkrooms, camping spaces

-Fee-related
+Fee-related Costs

-- Fee Exemptions: e.g. Crown, Steward, local B&B (other attendees have to cover their costs) - Kingdom Levy (\$1 per head per day, +GST if the event is in Australia) - Misc. - Contingency (recommended 10% of costs)
+- Fee Exemptions: e.g. Crown, Steward, local B&B (check with your local Reeve for details applicable to your Branch) - Kingdom Levy (\$1/adult attending the event for every day, up to a maximum of 5 days, of every event held.
+Note: In Australia, this will incur an additional 10c GST) - Misc. - Contingency (recommended 10% of costs)